hepiBatman/Less-Redux-No-Saga/README.md

 ## Redux Saga has cool features like cancelling API calls, plain Service function does not have it?
 But do you need it.
 We once implemented a search-as-you-type component using Redux Saga and discovered the search for keyword 'Book' is never made to API call because Saga is configured to limit one API call at a time and it is currently searching for keyword 'Bo'.

+## Why do you even bother with Rich/Thick client application?
+From Rich/Thick client application like Swing and Visual Basic we learned MVC (Model View Controller) concept and apply it to server pages.
+Back when application was buggy because developers overused JSP and HTTP session, from MVC concept Apache Struts was conceived.
+Overusing Redux store exhibits similar behaviour to overusing HTTP session.

+Do not use/overuse something simply because it is cool or popular.
+EJB (specifically EJB2) was considered cool until Spring Framework introduced.